Introduction to Revit MEP: Placing Conduit on Second Floor Sketch.

 Learn More

-I'm going to go ahead and bring it down, select here, right click, draw a conduit, up a little bit, then over.
+I'm going to go ahead and bring it down—select here, right-click, draw a conduit, up a little bit, then over.
 There we go.
 And we'll align them all in a minute.

 Draw a conduit, up a little bit, and over.
 And again, am I going to be able to see all of them?
 Not quite.
 So I'm actually going to go ahead and move my section so I can just see the ones I haven't drawn yet.

 There we are.
-Draw a conduit, go up a little bit, go over.
+Draw a conduit—go up a little bit, go over.
 And there we are.

 I'm going to go ahead and now take my section so I can align these to the correct height.
-So I'm going to go here, rotate, 90 degrees, I'm going to go ahead and cut through all of them.
-And as you can see, they're kind of all over the place.
+I'm going to go here, rotate 90 degrees, and cut through all of them.
+As you can see, they're kind of all over the place.

-I'm going to pick this edge here and now bring them all down.
-And that's all it takes.
+I'm going to pick this edge here and now bring them all down—and that's all it takes.
 There we go.

-I'm going to go ahead and rotate it 90 degrees.
-And let's go ahead and take just a quick look at this corridor here.
-Again, probably the same kind of location or we could go up and above here which actually I think might work a little bit better.
+Rotate it 90 degrees.
+Let's take just a quick look at this corridor.
+Again, probably the same kind of location—or we could go up and above here, which actually might work a little better.

-And again, I tend to draw these as I run them.
+Again, I tend to draw these as I run them.
 Go down.
 Draw a conduit.

 Go down.
 There we go.
 Draw a conduit.

 There we are.
 Bring it down.
-Again, same process, come here, draw a conduit, drag down, there we are, only two more left.
+Again, same process.
+Come here, draw a conduit, drag down—there we are—only two more left.

-Draw a conduit, and that one I kind of stacked up a little bit, so I'm just going to go ahead and drag that over.
-Again, I haven't aligned them or anything like that yet, I'm just placing the conduit so I can have it where I need it.
-I'm not really worried about running directly in the wall there, because again, I'm going to come back in here, I'm going to bring my section back up, and as you can see, see where everything is landing.
+Draw a conduit.
+That one I kind of stacked up a little bit, so I'm going to go ahead and drag that over.
+Again, I haven't aligned them or anything yet—I'm just placing the conduit so I can have it where I need it.
+I'm not really worried about running directly in the wall, because again, I'm going to bring my section back up—and as you can see, I can see where everything is landing.

-I want to kind of have all these out at the same location right now, so I'm just going to go align, I'm going to pick on the end there, and I'm going to go ahead and bring them all out, and aligning with that end of the conduit there.
-There we go, so as you can see everything is
+I want to have all these out at the same location right now, so I'm just going to go Align, pick on the end there, and bring them all out—aligning with that end of the conduit.
+There we go.
+So as you can see, everything is

-So there's that, I'm going to draw the conduit down, come here, and again, I know I need to slope it up, but I do not have, as you can tell, there's no slope tool tip there, so I'm going to place that there, I'm going to go ahead, let's bring this down, okay, I'm going to go ahead now and rotate that up by 45 degrees, draw a conduit, and again, it's just wanting to be a pain, so I'm going to draw out a little bit more at 45, come over, and there it goes.
-Let's go ahead and select that back, and again, I'm probably, if I were to cut just that, I'm not in the other guy at all.
-So I'm going to come here, right-click, draw a conduit, work my way all the way down, there we go, let's go ahead and suck that guy up here, and there we are, let me rotate my 45, right-click, draw a conduit, and again, it's just, it's one of these Revit MEP things that is just kind of a pain in the butt, but it's something we have to get used to.
+So there's that.
+I'm going to draw the conduit down, come here—and again, I know I need to slope it up, but I do not have, as you can tell, there's no slope tooltip there.
+So I'm going to place that there, go ahead, bring this down—okay.
+I'm going to rotate that up 45 degrees, draw a conduit—and again, it's just being difficult.
+So I'm going to draw out a little more at 45, come over—and there it goes.
+Let's select that back—and again, I'm probably not in the other guy at all.
+So I'm going to come here, right-click, draw a conduit, work my way all the way down.
+There we go.
+Let’s pull that guy up—and there we are.
+Let me rotate my 45, right-click, draw a conduit—and again, it's just one of those Revit MEP things that is just a bit of a hassle, but it’s something we have to get used to.

 Tyler Grant